SAP-samples/teched2022-AD160/exercises/1_CreateAppGyverProject/README.md

 <b>Header value</b>:<i> application/json</i><br><br>Click on <b>SAVE</b>.<br><br>
 ![](images/49.png)

-15. <b>Request body mapper</b> value will be binded after creating the process using SAP PROCEESS AUTOMATION.<br> Now, Click on <b>SAVE DATA RESOURCES</b>.<br><br>
+15. <b>Request body mapper</b> value will be binded after creating the process using SAP BUILD PROCEESS AUTOMATION.<br> Now, Click on <b>SAVE DATA RESOURCES</b>.<br>
+Now the a connection between your Application and Process is created using Destinations. <br>
 ![](images/53.png)

 16. Now add another Data entity to store the invoice in Document Management Service.
+For this data connection, Destinations are not used because, the response from Document Management Service is in XML format.
+AppGyver can only read JSON responses.<br> Because of this reason Document Management Service is connected using DIRECT REST API. <br><br>
 Click on <b> CREATE DATA ENTITY</b> and now select <b>REST API direct integration</b>. <br><br>
 ![](images/54.png)<br><br>